USS Spruance conducts flight operations

-240725-N-WV584-1007 PACIFIC OCEAN (July 25, 2024) Sailors conduct a foreign object and debris (FOD) walkdown on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Spruance (DDG 111).
-Spruance, assigned to the Abraham Lincoln Carrier Strike Group, is underway conducting routine operations in the U.S. 3rd Fleet area of operations.
-As an integral part of U.S. Pacific Fleet, U.S. 3rd Fleet operates naval forces in the Indo-Pacific in addition to providing realistic and relevant training necessary to flawlessly execute our Navy’s timeless roles of sea control and power projection.
-U.S. 3rd Fleet works in close coordination with other numbered fleets to provide commanders with capable, ready forces to deploy forward and win in day-to-day competition, in crisis, and in conflict.
-(U.S. Navy photo by Mass Communication Specialist Seaman Joey Sitter)
+240728-N-WV584-1210 PACIFIC OCEAN (July 28, 2024) An MH-60R helicopter, assigned to Helicopter Maritime Strike Squadron (HSM) 71, prepares to take off on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Spruance (DDG 111).
+Spruance, assigned to the Abraham Lincoln Carrier Strike Group, is underway conducting routine operations in the U.S. 7th Fleet area of operations.
+U.S. 7th Fleet is the U.S. Navy’s largest forward-deployed numbered fleet, and routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific region.

 |Date Taken: